oiwi/twom/README.md

 If you use this tool, please cite both:

 **Original TWOM method paper (includes Matlab code):**
 Seghier ML, Price CJ.
-Visualising inter-subject variability in fMRI using threshold-weighted overlap maps. *Sci Rep*.
-2016;6(1):20170. doi:10.1038/srep20170
+(2016) Visualising inter-subject variability in fMRI using threshold-weighted overlap maps. *Scientific Reports*.
+6:20170. doi:10.1038/srep20170

 **This Python implementation:**
 Voets, NL, Parker Jones, O, Seghier, ML, Stacey, R, Plaha, P. (2025) Separating the forest from the palm trees: Individual variation in a presurgical language mapping task. *Manuscript in preparation*